 SOUTH PACIFIC (Thirteenth Air Force): B-25's and P-39's hit

 enemy positions at Kakasa on Choiseul; B-24's blast gun positions at Vila.

-SOUTHWEST PACIFIC (Fifth Air Force): In New Guinea, heavy bombers pound Lae
+SOUTHWEST PACIFIC (Fifth Air Force): Heavy bombers pound Lae

 Airfield and surrounding area, and medium bombers bomb and strafe enemy defenses

-and vicinity, as Allied ground forces push toward Lae; US fighters claim 8
+in Malahang and vicinity, as Allied ground forces push toward Lae; US fighters claim eight

 enemy aircraft downed over Lae.
 B-25's fly a sweep against barges along